Addressing the Gun Violence Epidemic

 The statistics are staggering:

-• In 2020, more than 45,000 Americans died from a gun—a 15% increase over 2019, and a greater than 40% increase over 2010.2
+- In 2021, more than 48,000 Americans died from a gun—a 23% increase over 2019, and a 50% increase over 2010.2

 Healthcare providers experience the impact of gun violence every day, both acutely in caring for the injured and longer term as they address the psychological sequelae of the experience of violence on patients and their families, communities, and the care providers who treat the victims.
 Leaders of many health systems and professional organizations across the country have made a public declaration that gun violence is a public health emergency and have called for concerted efforts to address this scourge.